On the Complexity of Hazard-Free Formulas: A universal formula upper bound for most Boolean functions

+\begin{definition} We say that $\booleanf{f}{n}$ is a \emph{random function} if it is sampled uniformly at random among all Boolean functions on $n$ variables.
+Alternatively, we can think as generating $f$ by sampling, for every $\booleanx{x}{n}$, a value $f(x)\in \{0,1\}$ uniformly and independently. \end{definition}

+It is well known that the formula complexity of a random function is maximal. \begin{theorem}[{\cite{RS42,Sha49}}] For any $\epsilon>0$, almost all Boolean functions on $n$ variables require formula size of at least $\frac{(1-\epsilon)2^n}{\log n}$. \end{theorem} Since $\size_F^\u(f)\ge \size_F(f)$, an immediate consequence of \Cref{thm:almost-all-formulas-are-large} is that with high probability, a random Boolean function over $n$ variables requires hazard-free formulas of size at least $\Omega(\frac{2^n}{\log n})$.

+In this section, we provide two proofs for \Cref{thm:universal-ub}, which greatly improves upon the best-known upper bound for arbitrary functions, currently $O(3^n)$ (see Sections ~\ref{subsec:random-function-dnf} and ~\ref{subsec:hazard-derivative-upper-bound}).
+The two proofs utilize the same observation: the probability that a random function is constant on any large Boolean subcube is small.
+Therefore, it tends to have prime implicants that consist mostly of stable bits, while its hazard-derivatives tend to be nearly constant and equal to $1$.
+The second proof consists of proving \Cref{thm:derivative-upper-bound}, which gives a weak converse to \Cref{thm:derivative-lower-bound} and offers insights of independent interest.

-In this section, we study the hazard-free formula complexity of random Boolean functions.
-While these functions have maximal formula complexity in the standard setting, we show that their hazard-derivatives are significantly simpler.
-This observation reveals a considerable gap between the hazard-free complexity of a random function and the monotone complexity of its hazard-derivatives.
-Consequently, random functions break the monotone barrier in a strong way, thus answering \Cref{que:monotone-barrier-gap}.
+Another consequence of this observation is that the hazard-derivatives of random Boolean functions are significantly simpler than the functions themselves.
+This reveals a considerable gap between the hazard-free complexity of a random function and the monotone complexity of its hazard-derivatives.
+Consequently, random functions achieve a monotone gap that is exponential in $n$.

-Combining this result with \Cref{thm:derivative-upper-bound}, we derive an $2^{(1+o(1))n}$ upper bound for the hazard-free formula complexity of random functions.
-This greatly improves upon the best-known upper bound for arbitrary functions, currently $O(3^n)$.